-The percentage of Total Organic Carbon (TOC) removal was measured each month and the system met all TOC removal requirements set by the state.
-TOC has no health effects but TOC provides a medium for the formation of DBP's which include THM's and HAA's.
-Drinking water containing these byproducts in excess of the MCL may lead to adverse health effects, liver or kidney problems.
+\ The percentage of Total Organic Carbon (TOC) removal was measured each quarter and the percentage of Total Organic Carbon (TOC) removal was measured each quarter and the system met all TOC removal requirements set by the state.
+TOC has no health effects, but TOC provides a medium for the formation of DBP's which include THM's and HAA's.
+Drinking water containing these by-products in excess of the MCL may lead to adverse health effects, liver or kidney problems.